Newer medications, which may be safer than earlier drugs, have expanded the options for treating obesity.

 Not everyone responds the same way to any given drug.
 A few people may lose a great deal of weight on a particular drug, while others may lose little or none.
 "At present we have no way to predict this response in advance," Dr. Kaplan says.
 Fortunately, however, if you don't respond to one drug, you may do well with another.
 It often requires trying multiple medications to find the right one for each person.

 The weight-loss drugs won't melt off the pounds overnight.
 When they are successful, they result in an average weight loss of about 5% over a period of six to 12 months.
 However, even that modest weight loss can improve your health and reduce your risk of heart disease, stroke, and diabetes.

 You may remember some disturbing reports about previous weight-loss medications.
 Dexfenfluramine and fenfluramine were taken off the market after they were linked to heart valve damage.
 Sibutramine (Meridia) was removed after it was linked to heart attack and stroke in people at highest risk for them.

 The options on the market today come with their own cautions.
 The ingredient phentermine—a component of Adipex-P, Ionamin, and Qsymia—isn't usually recommended for people who have high blood pressure or other heart conditions.
 Topiramate, another component of Qsymia, has been linked to an increased risk of birth defects, so women who take it should take special precautions not to get pregnant.

-If a drug helps you lose 5% of your weight within a few months without side effects, you can keep taking it in-definitely, Dr. Kaplan says.
-He adds that medications work best when used as part of a broader medical weight-loss program.
-They should be just one part of a lifelong plan that includes a healthy diet, regular exer-cise, adequate sleep, and stress reduction.
+If a drug helps you lose 5% of your weight within a few months without side effects, you will likely want to continue it.
+But medications are not a substitute for lifestyle changes.
+They work best when used as part of a broader medical weight-loss program.
+They should be just one part of a lifelong plan that includes a healthy diet, regular exercise, adequate sleep, and stress reduction.